-The auto-tuning process is performed set point.
+For best results the auto-tuning process should be performed near the set point.
 The process will oscillate around the set point during the tuning process.
 Set the set point at a lower value if overshooting beyond the normal process value is likely to cause damage.